-In December 2016, CLIR published Keepers of Our Digital Future, a report summarizing the study’s findings and detailing recommendations for future iterations of this program.
-This report was the focus of a community-organized symposium in April 2017 and will inform the development of an NDSR Handbook, to be published in late 2017.
+In December 2016, CLIR published Keepers of Our Digital Future, a report summarizing the study’s findings and listing recommendations for future iterations of this program.
+This report was the focus of a community-organized symposium in April 2017 and informed the development of the NDSR Handbook and Toolkit, published in late 2017.

 Meridith Beck Mink is the lead researcher for CLIR’s assessment of the NDSR programs.